Benefits of cleaning Great Lakes cited; $26 billion plan would bring in more, experts say

 The report is based on the benefits of funding a Great Lakes restoration plan created after an executive order signed by President Bush in 2004 in the heat of his re-election bid.

-The plan, put together by a group of environmentalists, scientists, civic and tribal leaders, among others, was released with great fanfare in late 2005.
+Released in 2005 The plan, put together by a group of environmentalists, scientists, civic and tribal leaders, among others, was released with great fanfare in late 2005.
 The hope was the Great Lakes region could persuade the federal government to help fund a restoration plan similar to one under way in the Florida Everglades.
 But the cash never came.

 Conservationists say too much has been made about its cost.
 On Wednesday, they said it was time to start talking about the benefits.